Click on images to enlarge

 I’m not whining, nor am I anti-four-stroke; I just believe that the sport would be better off with cheaper-to-purchase, less-expensive-to-maintain, simpler-to-work-on, 20-pound-lighter and more-powerful-per-cubic-cc two-strokes than bulkier, heavier, costlier and more complicated four-strokes.
 As technically advanced as a modern four-stroke engine is, it’s still Ford Model A-era when compared to a light and powerful two-stroke.
 A smoker’s power-to-weight ratio is unbeatable—except by those geniuses at the AMA.
 You may not believe me, but I’m past worrying about what the masses think.

-Thus, when I was assigned to run MXA’s test program on the KTM 300XC cross-country bike, I considered myself lucky.
+Thus, several years ago when I was assigned to run MXA’s test program on the KTM 300XC cross-country bike, I considered myself lucky.
 (Actually, I make the test assignments at MXA, so luck really had nothing to do with it).
 I wanted to test the 300XC because I wanted to race it.
 I felt that a torquey 300cc two-stroke would be the perfect mix of power and thrust to race with 450 four-strokes.
 I wasn’t worried about beating them, because I wasn’t beating them on a 450 thumper.
-But I had to complete the test assignment before I could go whole hog.
+But I had to complete the test assignment to find out.
+This isn’t a new bike and it doesn’t have the bells and whistles of the latest version of the KTM line, but it is a popular 300XC and it was where MXA wanted to start.

 The regimen for testing is fairly straightforward.
 First, the studio photography is shot, followed by the action photos, and then the dyno time.
 Only then do we start a series of test days with different riders to try to discover every nuance of the bike.
 As the test riders work their way through each phase, the project leader collates the input, makes the suggested changes and arranges to retest every alteration.
 Finally, we begin racing the bike to ensure that our setup and test data aren’t pie in the sky.
 It is quite an exhaustive procedure, but fun at the same time.

-After my first race on the stock KTM 300XC, I determined that it couldn’t be raced with any success in motocross as it sits.
+After my first motocross race on the stock KTM 300XC, I determined that it couldn’t be raced with any success in motocross as it sat.
 That belief was confirmed as riders as lowly as I and as mighty as the AMA National Pros did their time on the bike.
 It was too soft, geared too tall, too mellow and too strangely configured for the specific demands of motocross.
-I fully understand that the 300XC is widely billed as a jack of all trades, but apparently “all” does not encompass motocross.
+I fully understand that the 300XC is widely billed as a “jack of all trades,” but apparently “all” does not encompass motocross.

 STEP ONE: I MADE A BIG MISTAKE FROM THE GET-GO THAT WAS OBVIOUS TO EVERYONE BUT ME, BUT BEFORE I REVEAL MY BLUNDER, LET ME INCLUDE ONE DISCLAIMER